 Amphetamine Abuse and Effects

 Amphetamines are sold illegally in powder to tablet form and, in some cases, sold as crystals or even in injection form.
 They are snorted, swallowed, injected, or smoked for performance enhancement.
 But they have some undeniable effects on your body and, in extreme conditions, may lead to death.
 According to some sources, nearly 4.8 million people in the United States abused medical amphetamine in 2015, which is still increasing.
+Employers might track your amphetamine abuse using a standard 5 panel drug test for screening employees and candidates.

 The effects are not the same for all.
 They may differ based on